Muhammad Ali: Fight against Joe Frazier

 Ali began training at a farm near Reading, Pennsylvania, in 1971 and, finding the country setting to his liking, sought to develop a real training camp in the countryside.
 He found a five-acre site on a Pennsylvania country road in the village of Deer Lake, Pennsylvania.
 On this site, Ali carved out what was to become his training camp, where he trained for all his fights from 1972 to the end of his career in 1981.

 The Monday night fight lived up to its billing.
 In a preview of their two other fights, a crouching, bobbing and weaving Frazier constantly pressured Ali, getting hit regularly by Ali jabs and combinations, but relentlessly attacking and scoring repeatedly, especially to Ali's body.
-The fight was even in the early rounds, but Ali was taking more punishment than ever in his career.
-On several occasions in the early rounds he played to the crowd and shook his head "no" after he was hit.
+The fight was even in the early rounds, but Ali was taking more punishment than ever in his career up until that point.
+On several occasions in the early rounds, he played to the crowd and shook his head "no" after he was hit.
 In the later rounds—in what was the first appearance of the "rope-a-dope strategy"—Ali leaned against the ropes and absorbed punishment from Frazier, hoping to tire him.
-In the 11th round, Frazier connected with a left hook that wobbled Ali, but because it appeared that Ali might be clowning as he staggered backwards across the ring, Frazier hesitated to press his advantage, fearing an Ali counter-attack.
-In the final round, Frazier knocked Ali down with a vicious left hook, which referee Arthur Mercante said was as hard as a man can be hit.
+In the 11th round, Frazier connected with a left hook that wobbled Ali, but because it appeared that Ali might be clowning as he staggered backwards across the ring, Frazier hesitated to press his advantage, fearing an Ali counterattack.
+In the final round, Frazier knocked Ali down with a vicious left hook, which referee Arthur Mercante Sr. said was as hard as a man can be hit.
 Ali was back on his feet in three seconds.
 Nevertheless, Ali lost by unanimous decision, his first professional defeat.